Stephen Hopkins (politician): Governorships

-Towards the end of Hopkins' term, one of the most contentious issues of the age arose, uniting the divided elements into a common cause.
 In early 1765, the Stamp Act was passed by both houses of Parliament in England.
-This act was a scheme for taxing the colonies, directing that all commercial and legal documents, to be valid in a court of law, must be written on stamped paper sold at fixed prices by governmental officers, and also directing that a duty be applied to newspapers.
+This act was a scheme for taxing the colonies, directing that all commercial and legal documents must be written on stamped paper sold at fixed prices by governmental officers, and also directing that a duty be applied to newspapers.
 Parliament assumed the right to tax the colonies and put additional duties on sugar, coffee, and other articles, and required that lumber and iron from the colonies only be exported to England.

-The news of the act infuriated the colonists, and Samuel Adams of Massachusetts invited all the colonies to a congress of delegates to meet in New York to discuss relief from the unjust taxes.
-In August 1765, with Ward once again governor, the Rhode Island General Assembly passed resolutions following the lead of Patrick Henry of Virginia.
+The news of the act infuriated Americans, and Samuel Adams of Massachusetts invited all the colonies to a congress of delegates to meet in New York to discuss relief from the unjust taxes.
+The Rhode Island General Assembly passed resolutions in August 1765 following the lead of Patrick Henry of Virginia.
 Rhode Island's appointed stamp distributor was Attorney General Augustus Johnson, who refused to execute his office "against the will of our Sovereign Lord the People."
 The Rhode Island General Assembly met again at East Greenwich in September 1765, choosing delegates to the New York congress and appointing a committee to consider the Stamp Act.
 The committee reported six resolutions that pointed to absolving all allegiance to the British Crown unless the grievances were removed.
-Ultimately, the act was repealed, with news reaching the colonies in May 1766 to public rejoicing.
-The conflict for independence was delayed, but not abandoned.
+The Stamp Act was repealed in 1766, with news reaching America in May to public rejoicing.

-Another event of great importance to the future of the Rhode Island colony also found agreement between Ward and Hopkins.
-In 1764, the act was passed incorporating the college in Rhode Island.
-Both men strongly supported an institution of higher learning within the colony, and both became trustees, with the name Stephen Hopkins appearing first on the list of 36 trustees, and that of Samuel Ward being third.
-Hopkins also became one of the school's most generous supporters and became the school's first chancellor, which position he held until his death in 1785.
+In 1764, an act was passed incorporating the college in Rhode Island.
+Ward and Hopkins both strongly supported an institution of higher learning within the colony, and both became trustees of Rhode Island College.
+Hopkins also became one of the school's most generous supporters and the school's first chancellor, which position he held until his death in 1785.

 Rhode Island's election of 1767 was as hotly contested as ever, but Hopkins beat Ward by the widest margin of any of their previous elections.
 In 1768, Hopkins proposed to Ward that the two men should relinquish their claims on the elections and agree to a compromise candidate.
 Ward accepted the proposal, Josias Lyndon was elected as governor, and Ward and Hopkins met and united in a cordial friendship for the remainder of their lives.